Headlabs/product-ideas/README.md

 - [ ] Inventory software for MJ dispensaries
 - [ ] Inventory software for MJ growers
 - [ ] A QA reporting tool we can use in VR when testing VR applications.
+- [ ] A mobile application / site where you can upload pictures / a VR gallery for art.